 John W. Leys is an indie poet/author from Redmond, Oregon.
 He currently posts his work on his blog Darkness of His Dreams, which he started in 2016.
 John has been writing poetry since he was 14 years old and has had his work published in a variety of small publications, including Omnibus—the literary journal of the University of South Florida, and Byronmania—a now defunct online journal dedicated to the life and works of Lord Byron.
-He is a contributor to Blood into Ink and has been a frequent guest contributor to the GoDogGo Cafe, and is one of the poets featured in Nicholas Gagnier’s book All the Lonely People.
+He has been a guest contributor on several poetry related blogs, including: Blood into Ink, the GoDogGo Cafe, Free Verse Revolution, and is one of the poets featured in Nicholas Gagnier’s book All the Lonely People.
+His first book of poetry, The Darkness of His Dreams, was published in July 2019.

 John was born in Long Island, New York, but was raised in Albany, Oregon.
 He began writing poetry in high school, largely inspired by the lyrics of the Beatles and Bob Dylan.
 John served five years in the US Army from 1991-1996 and was stationed in Gießen, Germany and Ft Sam Houston, TX.
 He received a Bachelor of Arts Degree in Religious Studies from the University of South Florida and did his Master’s in Judaic Studies at the Graduate School of the Jewish Theological Seminary in New York City.
 When not writing he enjoys playing one of his five ukuleles and has been known to record music under the name Elijah Wilbury.
 He has a strong interest in philosophy, especially the ancient school of Stoicism.
 He currently lives in Redmond, Oregon with his wife—Justine, his son—Tristyn, their three dogs, and two cats.